prometheus/client_ruby/lib/prometheus/client/data_stores/README.md

 This is just an example of how one could implement a data store, and a clarification on the "aggregation" point

-Important: This is **VAPORWARE**, intended simply to show how this could work / how to implement these interfaces.
+Important: This is a **toy example**, intended simply to show how this could work / how to implement these interfaces.

-There are some key pieces of code missing, which are fairly uninteresting, this only shows the parts that illustrate the idea of storing multiple different values, and aggregate them
+There are some key pieces of code missing, which are fairly uninteresting, this only shows the parts that illustrate the idea of storing multiple different values, and aggregating them

 ```ruby